JGAguilar626/simple-bin-count-simulator/README.md

 The virtual FC created by this program is modeled after legacy Amazon FCs.
 Legacy (aka "traditional") Amazon FCs are those without Amazon Robotics (formerly Kiva) technology.
 The program creates an FC with 76,384 inventory receptacles and assigns each one an unique location address and pick-path ID.

-Users can log-in to the SBC process and count the number of items physically present in the bin, basically checking for mismatches between physical and virtual inventory amounts.
+Users can log-in to the SBC process and count the number of items physically present in the bin, checking for mismatches between physical and virtual inventory amounts.

 ## Project Aim
 The initial aim of this project was to help me learn good programming fundamentals and to simulate the SBC process.